Dom1n1c/MagicMirror/README.md

 ###[Calendar](js/calendar)

-Parsing functionality for the Calendar that retrieves and updates the calendar based on the interval set at the top of the [calendar.js](js/calendar/calendar.js) file.
-This was actually a straight pull from the original main.js file but the parsing code may deserve an upgrade.
+Parsing functionality for the Calendar that retrieves and updates the calendar based on the interval set in config.js file.

 ###[Compliments](js/compliments)

-Functionality related to inserting compliments into the view and rotating them based on a specific interval set at the top of the [compliments.js](js/compliments/compliments.js) file.
+Functionality related to inserting compliments into the view and rotating them based on a specific interval set in the config.js file.

 ###[News](js/news)

-Takes an array of news feeds (or a single string) from the config file and retrieves each one so that it can be displayed in a loop based on the interval set at the top of the [news.js](js/news/news.js) file.
+Takes an array of news feeds (or a single string) from the config file and retrieves each one so that it can be displayed in a loop based on the interval set.

 ###[Time](js/time)